 - Heart disease

 Many medical conditions can affect your ability to get life insurance.
 If you have any questions, talk with a life insurance expert.
-You may be surprised to learn that your specific condition won’t prevent you from getting life insurance.
-However, rates for people with pre-existing conditions usually go up by 8-10 percent each year.
+You may be surprised that your condition won’t prevent you from getting life insurance.
+However, rates for people with pre-existing conditions usually increase by 8-10 percent yearly.

 What you can anticipate while going through the application process

 When you want to buy a term or permanent insurance policy with a high death benefit, the insurer will ask for your information.
-They will look at your age, health, and other risk factors to see if you are eligible for coverage and how much it will cost.
+They will look at your age, health, and other risk factors to see your eligibility for coverage and how much it will cost.

 1. Get a life insurance quote

-There are a number of online quoting tools that can give you a quick estimate of how much it will cost you to have insurance.
+Several online quoting tools can give you a quick estimate of how much it will cost you to have insurance.
 These calculators can be helpful for people who only need term coverage and don’t have any complicated needs.
 However, if you have a medical condition, the initial quotes may not be accurate.
-If this is the case, it might be good to speak with a broker or agent about your situation.
+If this is the case, speaking with a broker or agent about your situation might be good.
 In addition, the Annuity Expert can put you in touch with one of our life insurance agents (see below), who can help you get an accurate quote and guide you to the best possible solution for your needs.

 2. Collect documents

-To apply for life insurance, you will need to provide some basic information about yourself.
+To apply for life insurance, you must provide basic information about yourself.
 Make sure you have the following items ready:

 - A driver’s license, passport, birth certificate, or other means of identification are required.